 When should I deregister from the Personal Records Database?

-You should deregister from the Personal Records Database (BRP) as a resident if you live abroad for longer than 8 months within one year, even if this is not one continuous period.
-You must deregister from the BRP even if you are keeping your home in the Netherlands.
+You should deregister from the Basisregistratie Personen – BRP (Personal Records Database) as a resident if you live abroad for longer than 8 months within 1 year, even if this is not one continuous period.
+You must deregister even if you are keeping your home in the Netherlands.

 Deregistering from the municipality

 You must deregister from the municipality you live in.
 You can do this 5 days (or fewer) before your departure (not earlier), in person.
 The municipality can at your request issue proof of deregistration.
-You may need this to register abroad.
+You may need this to register outside the Netherlands.

-Once you have deregistered from the BRP as a resident, your personal data will move to the non-residents part of the BRP, the Non-residents Records Database (RNI).
+Once you have deregistered as a resident, your personal data will move to the non-residents part of the BRP, the Registratie Niet-ingezetenen – RNI (Non-residents Records Database).
 This is for people who do not live in the Netherlands anymore, or who live in the Netherlands for less than 4 months.

-Ask for proof of deregistration if you live abroad
+Ask for proof of deregistration if you live outside the Netherlands

-Apply for the extract from one of the following RNI-municipalities with a Non-residents Records Database:
+Apply for the extract from 1 of the following RNI-municipalities with a Non-residents Records Database:

 - The Hague